 I'm a senior Ph.D. student at University of Illinois at Urbana-Champaign under the guidance of Professor Alex Kirlik.
 I'm a member of the Human-Computer Interaction research group.

 My doctoral research focuses on studying the effects of over-trust and complacency in non-expert domains (e.g., recommender systems) through non-contextualized tasks, and how over-trust can affect everyday interactions between users and AI.
 My research draws from human-computer interaction, human-automation interaction, human factors, AI and ML, and game theory and design.
-My work is supported by the U.S. Army Combat Capabilities Development Command Army Research Laboratory (ARL) through a Journeyman Fellowship.Before UIUC, I completed by B.S. in Computer Engineering at Northwestern University.
+My work was supported by the U.S. Army Combat Capabilities Development Command Army Research Laboratory (ARL) through a Journeyman Fellowship.Before UIUC, I completed my B.S. in Computer Engineering at Northwestern University.
 I grasped the ropes of HCI under the tutelage of Professor Michael Horn and Professor Corey Brady, working on participatory simulations with hackable hardware in high-school classrooms.

 © Sebastian S. Rodriguez.
-Last Updated: November 2020
+Last Updated: December 2020